ankushgupta05/Software-E-For-Placement/JavaScript/Readme.md

 Here’s how you can format Questions 6 and 7 in your README.md file style, following the same clean structure as the previous questions:

+Got it!
+Here’s Questions 6 and 7 formatted cleanly for README.md exactly as you want:

 ### ✅ Question 6
 ❓ What is an Immediately Invoked Function Expression (IIFE) in JavaScript?